Busan – the largest port city in South Korea – is known for beaches, mountains and temples and reminds me of San Francisco. Enjoy the views!

 Peaceful Pagoda.
 This is one of my favorite photos.
 It sums up the beauty of land, sea and sky in Busan

 Meet You in the Morning arrived in the USA this week.
-Although the jet lag has been terrible, I enjoyed recuperating with this magnificent view in my mom’s backyard in Oro Valley, Arizona and visiting with mom and sister.
+Although the jet lag has been terrible, I enjoyed recuperating with this magnificent view from my mom’s backyard in Oro Valley, Arizona and visiting with mom and sister.

 We are back in Portland, Oregon.
 Wednesday we start a house/dog-sit assignment caring for Watson which will keep us in Portland through the end of May.